GPII/universal/README.md

 #### Running tests using a VM
 A VM can be automatically created using tools provided by the [Prosperity4All Quality Infrastructure](https://github.com/GPII/qi-development-environments/).
 Please ensure the [requirements](https://github.com/GPII/qi-development-environments/#requirements) have been met.
 The ``vagrant up`` command can then be used to provision a new VM.

+Following provisioning, tests can be run in the VM from the host system as follows:

-- vagrant ssh -c 'cd /home/vagrant/sync/node_modules/universal && npm test'
+- node-based tests: `vagrant ssh -c 'cd /home/vagrant/sync/node_modules/universal && npm test'`
-- vagrant ssh -c 'cd /home/vagrant/sync/node_modules/universal && node tests/ProductionConfigTests.js'
+- browser-based tests: `vagrant ssh -c 'cd /home/vagrant/sync/node_modules/universal && DISPLAY=:0 testem ci --file tests/web/testem_qi.json'`
-- vagrant ssh -c 'cd /home/vagrant/sync/node_modules/universal && DISPLAY=:0 testem ci --file tests/web/testem_qi.json'
+- production tests: `vagrant ssh -c 'cd /home/vagrant/sync/node_modules/universal && node tests/ProductionConfigTests.js'`

 Usage
 -----